Sriram-PR/PIM-Matrix-Multiplication-Compiler/README.md

 - Extended ISA for more operations
 - Integration with higher-level frameworks

+## License

+This project is licensed under the [GPL-3.0 license](https://github.com/Sriram-PR/PIM-Matrix-Multiplication-Compiler/blob/main/LICENSE).

+## About the Project

+This compiler was developed as part of a hackathon challenge to implement a compiler targeting the specific PIM instruction set architecture described by Connolly et al. The goal was to demonstrate how C/C++ matrix multiplication code can be efficiently translated into specialized PIM instructions to leverage the unique capabilities of Processing-in-Memory hardware.
+The project showcases the potential of PIM architectures for accelerating data-intensive operations while minimizing the memory bottleneck.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## License

-This project is licensed under the [GPL-3.0 license](https://github.com/Sriram-PR/PIM-Matrix-Multiplication-Compiler/blob/main/LICENSE).